Cloud Console

 Audio Codecs

 Specify the audio codecs that you want to use in your app.
 By default, most audio codecs are enabled.
-If you disable too many codecs, the connection may fail because there are no available codecs.
+If you disable too many codecs, the connection may fail if there are no available codecs.
 The supported codecs are:

 - Opus